Tyrese Proctor: National team career

 In February 2021, Proctor made his debut with the senior Australia national team at the age of 16, in a 2022 FIBA Asia Cup qualifier against New Zealand.
 In July 2022, he returned to play for Australia in their 2023 FIBA World Cup qualifying win against China.
 Later that month, he was selected to represent Australia at the 2022 FIBA Asia Cup in Indonesia, where he played a starring role in Australia's run to win the gold medal.

-Personal life

-In 2024, he dated volleyball player Ava Carney.
+In June 2026, Proctor was named in the Boomers squad for the next window of the FIBA Basketball World Cup 2027 Asian Qualifiers in Perth in July.